GiorgiB97/awesome-cursor-commands/README.md

 **Output includes:**
 - Direct answer to your question
 - Timeline of relevant changes
-- Key commits with details (what/why/impact)
+- Key commits with details
-- Statistics (commits, contributors, dates)
-- Code snippets (before/after)
-- Actionable next steps

 ---